kubernetes/kube-state-metrics/docs/developer/cli-arguments.md

       --telemetry-port int                         Port to expose kube-state-metrics self metrics on. (default 8081) --tls-config string                          Path to the TLS configuration file --total-shards int                           The total number of shards.
 Sharding is disabled when total shards is set to 1. (default 1)
+      --track-unscheduled-pods                     This configuration is used in conjunction with node configuration.
+When this configuration is true, node configuration is empty and the metric of unscheduled pods is fetched from the Kubernetes API Server.
+This is experimental.
       --use-apiserver-cache                        Sets resourceVersion=0 for ListWatch requests, using cached resources from the apiserver instead of an etcd quorum read.
   -v, --v Level                                    number for the log level verbosity
       --vmodule moduleSpec                         comma-separated list of pattern=N settings for file-filtered logging